Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 As the age of affluence approached, so developed the age of convenience.
 Vehicles became more readily available and less costly.
 Many families owned several and the family horses were put out to pasture.
 As a result, today, many people have stopped walking.
 Its not unusual to see them hop into the car and young moms and dads drive five or six blocks to the nearby elementary school several times a day in order to deliver or retrieve their children.
 As a result of technology, instead of an everyday necessary activity, as walking once was, exercise has become a "recreational activity" and a luxury only when it can be afforded or....desired.

-As the consumer society developed, individuals purchased items that were convenient in nature, including processed foods, foods with chemical additives, non-stick coatings on cooking utensils, items made of plastics, etc. This love and desire for convenience extended to quick and different food preparation methods including use of the microwave, the outdoor gas barbecue and the creation of chemically improved wood chips to enhance food flavor.
+As the consumer society developed, individuals purchased items that were convenient in nature, including processed foods, foods with chemical additives, non-stick coatings on cooking utensils, cooking with items made of plastics, etc. This love and desire for convenience extended to quick and different food preparation methods including use of the microwave, the outdoor gas barbecue and the creation of chemically improved wood chips to enhance food flavor.
 Meats became a staple in homes, used in large quantities, whereas in the past, it was only eaten in small amounts on occasion.
 The world developed a sweet tooth for items with sugar--sodas were no longer savored "treats" but an everyday drink, rich foods became part of the everyday diet as did artificial sweeteners.
 The people of the world took to excesses as competition and products became more and more available and more and more affordable.

 We began to become a "feel good" nation which focused on the desires of the individual and not the needs of the person.
 The "me society" became one of entitlement and one that was prone to excess...anything, as long as it felt good.
-That is where we current are today, destroying ourselves, our environment, our communities and our families unless we find a balance.
+That is where we currently are today, destroying ourselves, our environment, our communities and our families unless we find a balance.

 Not only did food have to taste good but it had to look good.
 Dyes were used.
 Flours became processed and bleached, as did rice, to create a pleasing aesthetic appearance.
 Refined sugars were developed with a pretty, sparkling, crystal white appearance, rather than its natural state.
 The result was individuals were losing a considerable amount of nutrition required to stay healthy and had lost the natural balance of eating.

 The world and the human being, in its ever constant pursuit to perfect itself had been poisoning itself.
 The result was a flurry of studies by medical researchers to find out why people were getting ill and contracting cancers.
-Study after study has determined outside influences, such as environment, diet, lifestayle and technology exacts a big effect upon whether or not one will get cancer and the more predisposed we are, the easier it will be to contract.
+Study after study has determined outside influences, such as environment, diet, lifestyle and technology imposes a big effect upon whether or not one will get cancer and the more predisposed we are, the easier it will be to contract.

 This becomes obvious with those of us who have Lynch syndrome.
 How is it that twenty percent of those who have the mutated gene don't get Lynch cancers while many acquire a myriad of cancers during their lifetimes?
 What is the difference between those who have survived a cancer or two and live to old age while others succumb while young?
 Clearly something occurs which increases the odds of survival for some and decreases the odds for others.